 A franchise is a contract with a franchisor that allows you to use a proven brand name and business plan in return for payments to the franchisor.
 Many people decide to invest in a franchise instead of trying to start a business from scratch.

 When you do your research, think about starting with a class in franchising at your community college, or visit one of the counseling services available in your community.
-Persons who live in the City of Chicago may sign up for one of the monthly workshops run by the Department of Business Affairs and Consumer Protection, or attend the annual Small Business Expo sponsored by the Chicago City Treasurer.
+If you live in the City of Chicago, you can sign-up for a monthly workshop run by the Department of Business Affairs and Consumer Protection, or attend the annual Small Business Expo sponsored by the Chicago City Treasurer.
 Outside the city, try the Illinois Department of Commerce and Economic Opportunity.

 There are many private organizations that provide free assistance to people that want to be franchise owners.
 Two of the best are: